remix-run/react-router/.changeset/lazy-route-modules.md

 **Introducing Lazy Route Modules!**

 In order to keep your application bundles small and support code-splitting of your routes, we've introduced a new `lazy()` route property.
 This is an async function that resolves the non-route-matching portions of your route definition (`loader`, `action`, `element`, `errorElement`, etc.).
-Additionally, as we will show below, we've added support for route `Component`and `ErrorBoundary` fields that take precedence over `element`/`errorElement` and make a bit more sense in a statically-defined router as well as when using `route.lazy()`.
+Additionally we've added support for route `Component` and `ErrorBoundary` fields that take precedence over `element`/`errorElement` and make a bit more sense in a statically-defined router as well as when using `route.lazy()`.

 Lazy routes are resolved on initial load and during the `loading` or `submitting` phase of a navigation or fetcher call.
 You cannot lazily define route-matching properties (`path`, `index`, `children`) since we only execute your lazy route functions after we've matched known routes.